 This leads to the $tt$ equation of motion,

-which is a non-linear coupled equation for the metric and scalar field.
+which is a nonlinear coupled equation for the metric and scalar field.
 This is a general theme of this type of gravitational theory: non-linear coupled differential equations which can only be solved numerically or perturbatively.
 The $rr$ component then follows the same sort of analysis, and gives the equation,

 which is a quadratic in the metric function $e^B$.
-This fact was used in \cite{PhysRevD.90.124063BHhairexample,PhysRevLett.120.131102} in order to derive two coupled differential equations for $A''$ and $\phi''$, which is we do in this case in Section \ref{S3}.
+This fact was used in \cite{PhysRevD.90.124063BHhairexample,PhysRevLett.120.131102} in order to derive two coupled differential equations for $A''$ and $\phi''$, which is the method we adopt in this case, and can be found in Section \ref{S3}.

 Finally, we have the $\theta\theta$ equation, which is the same as the $\varphi\varphi$ equation due to the assumed spherical symmetry of the solution,